alpyen/Overgrowth-Scripting-Helper/README.md

 ## Known Bugs<a id="known-bugs"></a>
 - Notepad++ shows the wrong calltip if previously a calltip with the same prefix has been opened:
   - Open DebugDrawLine, try to open DebugDrawLines, it will still show DebugDrawLine.
+- col / sphere_col do not show up on the helper window although they are in the calltip definitions

 ## Licensing and Credits<a id="licensing-and-credits"></a>
 Overgrowth Scripting Helper is released under the MIT license.